q42jaap/docs-v2/content/influxdb/v2.1/api-guide/guides-outline.md

 Your application will need an API token with permission to query (_read_) your bucket and create (_write_) additional authorizations (or, API tokens,) for IoT devices.
-You can use an _All-Access_ token for this.
+Here, you'll create an _All-Access_ token for the application.
+For a production application, we recommend you create a token with minimal permissions and only use it in that application.

+To create an _All-Access_ token, you can use the InfluxDB UI, CLI, or API.

 {{% note %}}